 Another way to prepare for college costs is through a Coverdell education savings account, which is a trust or custodial account intended to cover certain school-related expenses.
-Coverdell savings grow tax-free, like 529s, and can be used for college as well as elementary and secondary education. [do you have to pay
+Coverdell savings grow tax-free, like 529s, and can be used for college as well as elementary and secondary education.

-Contributions are capped at $2,000 a year for each beneficiary until they're 18.
+But contributions are capped at $2,000 a year for each beneficiary until they're 18.
 The money generally has to be spent by the time the beneficiary is 30 years old.

 Alternatives include accounts under the Uniform Gifts to Minors Act (UGMA) and Uniform Transfers to Minors Act (UTMA).
 These are considered more flexible options than a 529 or Coverdell because the funds can be used for anything — not only education expenses.
 Adults hold assets for a minor until they turn a certain age, at which point the account is transferred to them.